gut-puncture/Continuous-Learning-LLM/README.md

-A work in progress General Agent.
+A work in progress Continuous Learning LLM System.